+Burlington Community School District

-THE BURLINGTON BARK Burlington, Iowa | Feb.
+THE BURLINGTON BARK

+Burlington, Iowa | Feb.
 1, 2023

 Bus driver Linda Junker welcomes aboard seventh-grader Christoff "C.J."
 Sewell Monday, Jan.
 9, 2023, outside Edward Stone Middle School.
 BCSD BUS DRIVERS MAKE AN IMPACT Bus drivers serve as consistent presence in students' lives.

 Linda Junker's face lights up as she rises to greet her riders aboard Bus No. 17.
 She welcomes each of them by name, asks about their day and waits patiently while they place their bags on the floor and make their way to their seats.
-She looks back and forth between rearview mirrors and See Drivers on page 4
+She looks back and forth between rearview mirrors and See Drivers on page 2

 Linda Junker takes pause from helping first-grader Dmoni Jefferson, left, and third-grader Taylor Jack Strause settle in aboard her bus to check out the cupcakes Jefferson brought to school to celebrate his seventh birthday Monday, Jan.
 9, 2022, outside Grimes Elementary School.
 Junker has been a school bus driver for the district for 44 years.

-QUICK SIX

-1. Feb.
-1

-100th day of school for the 2022-23 school year

-2. Feb.
-3

-TWO-HOUR EARLY OUT

-3. Feb.
-13

-The Burlington School Board will meet at 6 p.m.
+QUICK SIX 1.
+Feb.
+2 100th day of school for the 2022-23 school year 2.
+Feb.
+3 TWO-HOUR EARLY OUT 3.
+Feb.
+13 The Burlington School Board will meet at 6 p.m.

 4. Feb.
-17

-NO SCHOOL
+17 NO SCHOOL

 5. Feb.
-24

-Second trimester ends
+24 Second trimester ends

 6. Feb.
 24

 Celebrate Black History Month at Aldo Leopold Intermediate School, where students will host a Black History Museum from 4 to 6 p.m.

-INSIDE THIS
+INSIDE THIS ISSUE

+See the full results of the "Name the Newsletter" poll on page 3.

 January was National Mentoring Month.
-Take a peek at BCSD's Club M on page 2.
+Take a peek at BCSD's Club M on page 4.
+BHS art department welcomes digital animation lab on page 6.

-We asked, and you answered: See the full results of last month's social media poll on page 5.